AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 # Customize Content in a Sample React App {#customize-app}

 AEM Trials for headless comes preloaded with a simple React app to showcase headless content.
-In this module, you will learn how to preview that app and make changes to its content by swapping an image and creating a shoppable moment for it.
+In this module, you will learn how to preview that app and modify its content by swapping an image and creating a shoppable moment for it.

 The app itself is based on the structure of Content Fragments.
 Using the Content Fragment editor in AEM, you can modify your apps content.
 To help you understand how this is done, this module of AEM Trials takes you through the process with a quick, interactive tour.
 This document serves as a supplement of the interactive tour, covering the same steps and linking to additional resources where appropriate.